jule31415/stereovisualodometry/README.txt

 This archive contains:
 demo.ipynb (Demo notebook for 2 frames)
-main.py (main python file that produces animation for 200 frames) video that shows results vor 4000 frames project report a small dataset
+main.py (main python file that produces animation for 200 frames) video that shows results for 4000 frames project report a small dataset